shariq93/Softoo-Ecom-Test/README.md

 Using **Jest** for testing for now I just wrote test for **CartModel** due to time constrain you can run test by running `yarn test Cart`.
 You can find the test file `project > app > models > Cart.test.ts`.

+### Extra code and files

+As mentioned I am using Ignite Cli boilerplate for this project because its tested and trusted my best developers.
+It comes with some extra features that helps when you are building a scaleable project.
+Here are the some file that we are not using for this project but will help while developing a production level application.

+`Project > bin` this folder contain scripts for project configurations.

+`Project > app > devtools` this folder debugger configurations.

+`Project > app > i18n` this folder contain files for translations and integrated with compoments like text, button, input field etc.

+`Project > app > utils` this folder contain helper functions for the project.

 ### About Me